Animals on Campus

 buildings, athletic facilities, and outdoor events, when necessary and appropriate:

-- Therapy animals for approved clinical sessions, such as through Counseling and Psychological Services (CAPS), or pursuant to approved polices at Stony Brook University Hospital or the Long Island State Veteran’s Home;
+- Therapy animals for approved clinical sessions, such as through Counseling and Psychological Services (CAPS), or pursuant to approved policies at Stony Brook University Hospital or the Long Island State Veteran's Home.

 - Animals used by law enforcement or emergency personnel in the exercise of their official duties.

 - Animals used for research in compliance with all applicable laws, regulations and other University policies, and teaching activities that are part of an approved curriculum.

 - Animals living in professional staff apartments, in compliance with all applicable laws, regulations, and other University policies, including the Residential Live-in Professional Staff Pet Policy and Agreement.

 - Service animals, and other animals that are permitted to be on campus to perform a specific function, are not pets.
 Individuals should not interfere with the important work that they perform, by talking to them, petting them, or otherwise initiating contact with them.

 - Any research or teaching activity involving the use of live vertebrate animals must be approved by the Institutional Animal Care and Use Committee (IACUC) prior to ordering animals and prior to commencement of the activity, and must comply with all requirements of University Policy P204.

 - Fish in containers of ten gallons or less are allowed in non-research facilities with the approval of the department head.
 Larger fish tanks that have a connection to the programmatic mission of a department require approval by the Office of Administration, pending a review of other relevant policies, codes and standards.

 - Animal exhibits (petting zoos, rides, etc.) may require an operating permit from Suffolk County Department of Health and must be pre-approved following procedure #4 listed below.